-Whether it’s sushi or socks or sustainable energy, it doesn’t matter what kind of product or service you want to launch, the message remains the same across the board.
+Whether it’s sushi or socks or sustainable energy, it doesn’t matter what kind of new product or service you want to launch, the message remains the same across the board.
 Now, more than ever, you cannot afford to get it wrong, and you really do need your customers to help you get it right before you launch.
 Why?
 Because anyone who’s delivered a product on a national scale without talking to customers first will tell you it can get very costly, very quickly – and it won’t just cost you money.

 A closer look at hospitality provides some context.
 Restaurant groups in particular face a drastically changed and incredibly competitive landscape as they emerge from the pandemic slump.
 For many, demand is high, which sounds great, but when you layer staff shortages and the implications of Brexit on top of something that is already a big ask, meeting this demand is a much greater challenge than before.
 A number of groups have consequently been sold, downscaled or rebranded as they try to re-establish who they are and what they stand for.